-- Only one in 25 consumers using an attorney loses a case when filing Chapter 7.
-One out of three who files on their own, loses in Chapter 7 cases.
+- Only one in 25 consumers using an attorney is denied a discharge when filing Chapter 7.
+One out of three who files on their own, do not receive a discharge.

-- Only about one in 50 consumers filing for themselves in Chapter 13, wins a case.
+- Only about one in 50 consumers filing for themselves in Chapter 13, receives a discharge.
 Hire a lawyer and your chance for success is better than four-out-of-10.

 The reasons are fairly obvious.
 Bankruptcy is a complex subject.
 Creditors want to get paid by consumers who say they don’t have the money.
 Lawyers on both sides are trying to convince judges that their client is right.

 If you are not experienced in filing legal documents or arguing your case persuasively, you could lose on ridiculously simple mistakes.
 An experienced attorney knows what papers must be filed and what deadlines must be met.
 An experienced attorney knows the judges involved and what arguments they must make to get the result.

 That is why hiring an attorney has so much higher a success rate that attempts to file on your own.

 Can a Consumer Seriously Consider Doing This Pro Se?